 1. Create github page

-Create github repository with name in format USERNAME.github.com
+Create github repository with name in format USERNAME.github.com.
+In few minutes you will get email

 that your github page is up and available at username.github.com.